 No-glow flash by the numbers

 - 940nm no-glow flash gives up roughly 20–30% of range versus 850nm low-glow at the same LED count, per manufacturer photometric specs (Browning, Bushnell, 2025) — the price of invisibility.
+See our how does a trail camera work guide for why sensors are naturally less sensitive at 940nm in the first place.

 - Deer eyes are dichromatic and most sensitive to short (blue) wavelengths, per University of Georgia deer-vision research (Cohen et al., widely cited since 2014) — they see far less red than humans, but a low-glow ember at close range is still detectable as a dim point of light.